 The Enewetak people have expressed a desire to make Parry-Enewetak and Engebi the residence islands for the two Enewetakese socio-political groups (see chapter on Enewetak).
 Figure 116 shows the Atoll and the islands chosen for village locations.
 The separation of the two socio-political groups was the life-style prior to evacuation, with the Engebi people and their chief headquartered on Engebi and the Enewetak people and their chief headquartered in the southern part of the Atoll.

-Our dose estimates are therefore Pattern I Pattern II Residence Agriculture Fishing Enewetak, Parry ALVIN through KEITH Entire Atoll Enewetak, Parry KATE through WILMA + LEROY Entire Atoll Residence Agriculture Fishing Pattern III JANET JANET Entire Atoll Pattern IV BELLE BELLE Entire Atoll Residence Agriculture Fishing Pattern V JANET KATE through WILMA + LEROY Entire Atoll Pattern VI JANET ALICE through IRENE Entire Atoll based upon these islands as the village areas, with visits to other islands for planting and collection of food.
-Generally, people living on Engebi own land on the neighboring islands, i.e., in the northern half of the Atoll, while those living on Parry and Enewetak own land on the islands in the southern half of the Atoll.
-These nearby islands would be used for additional agriculture and food collection by the two respective groups.
+Our dose estimates are therefore

 Table 135.
-Living patterns describing the geographical locations for activitiesinvolved in daily living.
+Living patterns describing the geographical locations for activities involved in daily living.